Young children can develop their gross motor skills through play and exploration.

 This one is a must for all kids.
 No childhood can be complete without a child eventually learning to ride a bicycle on their own!

-There is a lot of coordination and strength required in pushing and pedalling a bike or scooter and children need to learn the skills as they progress through the gross motor milestones.
+Pushing and pedalling a bike or scooter requires a lot of coordination and strength, and children need to learn these skills as they progress through gross motor milestones.

 All rides that have wheels are a great buy – from buggies/ride-ons and small motorbikes for littlies, to tricycles, scooters and eventually bicycles.

-Kids love pulling wagons too which is also a great workout.
+Children also love pulling wagons, which is a great workout.

-Skip the motorized vehicle and instead buy the classics that will have your child whizzing around looking for adventure as they develop their motor skills.
+Skip the motorised vehicles and opt for the classics that will have your child whizzing around in search of adventure while developing their motor skills.

 4. Hula Hoops

-Use them as a hoop to throw balls through, to make a hopscotch court with or to crawl through in an obstacle course
+Use them as hoops to throw balls through, to create a hopscotch court, or to crawl through in an obstacle course.

 Hula hoops are inexpensive and can be used in multiple ways.
 Here are 12 fun hula hoop games to try.